 - Based on your medical condition, your doctor may request other specific preparation.

 A resting and exercise radionuclide angiogram (RNA) may be done on an outpatient basis

 or as part of your stay in a hospital.
 Steps may vary depending on your condition

 Generally, a resting and exercise RNA follows this process:

-- An intravenous (IV) line will be started in your hand or arm.
+- A healthcare professional will start an intravenous (IV) line in your hand or arm.

 - You will lie flat on a table in the procedure room.

 - Your doctor will inject the radioactive tracer into the vein to "tag" the red blood

 cells.
 You will probably not feel anything when the tracer is given.